harp-lab/slog-lang1/doc/tutorial.md

 ```
 - This uses append, Takes each element from the head and adds into a list, giving the reverse of a list.
 #### SSSP - Path
-- In these example, we will use the goodness of lists to extend our SSSP example, which gives the min-dist to all the nodes from a source node, to also give us the paths that are min-dist.
+- In these example, lists are used to extend our SSSP example - computes min-dist to all the nodes from a source node - to calculate the paths to take for min-dist.
 ```slog
 ;; Single source shortest path
 ;; cyclic